2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 ## Admire Our Work

 You did it!
 You deployed your first Azure resource. {% include reference.html item='fake_company' %} is well on its way to success.
-Sure, [90% of startups fail](https://www.embroker.com/blog/startup-statistics/), but {{ site.fake_company_name }} isn't just about making money.
+Sure, [90% of startups fail](https://www.embroker.com/blog/startup-statistics/), but {{ site.data.fake.company_name }} isn't just about making money.
 It's about changing the world and all that bullshit.

 Microsoft generates a random URL and puts a temporary website up there for you automatically, so let's take a look at it.
 There are multiple ways to discover the URL, but here are a few options.